-In addition to unparalleled access to the leading minds of the day and rejuvenating virtual gatherings, we also welcome visitors to our California estate and retreat center, which boasts natural hot springs, an organic farm and garden, serene guest suites, and more, all set on over 100 acres along the gorgeous Big Sur coastline.
+In addition to unparalleled access to the leading minds of the day and pioneering virtual gatherings, we also welcome visitors to our California campus and retreat center, which features natural hot springs, an organic farm and garden, serene guest suites, and more, all set on over 100 acres of the beautiful Big Sur coast.

 Our all-inclusive workshop tuition includes accommodations, meals, open classes, and use of the hot springs baths.
 Guests also have access to other campus facilities like the heated pool, Meditation Hut and Art Barn.
 Workshop pricing may vary and may have additional fees.
 Please see the workshop description for more information.

 During registration, you'll see accommodation options, photos, and specific pricing.